-A Biosignature in astronomy is an observed characteristic (e.g., of an astronomical body) suggesting life, such as signs of a substance producible by life and not too commonly produced otherwise.
+A Biosignature or Biomarker in astronomy is an observed characteristic (e.g., of an astronomical body) suggesting life, such as signs of a substance producible by life and not too commonly produced otherwise.
 Astronomers look for such signs on other planets such as Mars and Extra Solar Planets.

 The presence of both oxidizing and reducing gases (i.e., with high and low Oxidation States, respectively) in the Atmosphere is another sign, as might be any atmosphere that could not remain stable without something to regenerate the mixture.